signalfx/tracing-examples/service-mesh/istio/README.md

 ## Setup

-In the mesh configmap, enable tracing and set the the zipkin address to point to the ingest endpoint desired.
+In the mesh ConfigMap, enable tracing and set the the zipkin address to point to the ingest endpoint desired.

 ```